Byron1z/configure-ad-B1z/README.md

 <h3>Create the Domain Controller (Windows Server 2022) VM in Azure named “DC-1” </h3>
 <p>
-  Make sure to create the VM in the same Region as your Virtual Network and that the VM is in the same Virtual Network we created.
+  Ensure that the VM is in the same Region as the Virtual Network and that the VM is part of the same Virtual Network that was created.

   ● Username: labuser